 - Long, thin legs for wading into mud and water in search of prey

-- Countershaded plumage to provide camouflage when hunting
+- Countershaded plumage to provide camouflage when hunting in the water

 - More tapered, flipper-like wings that can aid when pursuing prey underwater

 - Feet that are set further back on the body for stronger swimming

 - Gular sac or throat pouch below the bill to dip into water when fishing